#1 Ranked Children’s Hospital by U.S. News & World Report

-An adjustment disorder is defined as an emotional or behavioral reaction to an identifiable stressful event or change in a person's life that is considered maladaptive or somehow not an expected healthy response to the event or change.
+An adjustment disorder is defined as an emotional or behavioral reaction to an identifiable stressful event or change in a person's life that is considered maladaptive or somehow an unexpected healthy response to the event or change.
 The reaction must occur within three months of the identified stressful event or change happening.
-The identifiable stressful event or change in the life of a child or adolescent may be a family move, parental divorce or separation, the loss of a pet, birth of a brother or sister, to name a few.
+Examples of stressful event or change in the life of a child or adolescent include a family move, parental divorce or separation, the loss of a pet, birth of a brother or sister.

 Adjustment disorders are quite common in children and adolescents.
 They occur equally in males and females.
 While adjustment disorders occur in all cultures, the stressors and the signs may vary based on cultural influences.
 Adjustment disorders occur at all ages, however, characteristics of the disorder are often different in children and adolescents than they are in adults.
 Differences are noted in the symptoms experienced, severity and duration of symptoms, and in the outcome.
 Adolescent symptoms of adjustment disorders are more behavioral such as acting out, while adults experience more depressive symptoms.